Namkolla/UdacityStudentEngagement/README.md

 Looked at factors such as days spent learning, lessons attended, and minutes spent to determine best predictors of passing projects.

-Did the entire data analysis process:
+Full data analysis process is in notebook file:
 1. Cleaning / wrangling / tracking down problems/outliers throughout
 2. Refining the research question
 3. Exploring the data, finding patterns & building intuition